maijake/devcc/1-architecture/README.md

 ### CONCERN-4

-We are talking of a "development pipeline".
-Does this mean that the development work goes through some kind of steps.
-What are these steps, and how do they add value to the product being developed?
+What is this talking about a "development Pipeline".
+Does this mean that the development work flows through some kind of "pipe".
+What is the pipe, and how does it add value to the product being developed?

 ## Reference Architecture